 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-If you read the name of this recipe quickly you may think it is for tartar sauce, but look closely.
-Tarator sauce is a bit different; it is a Middle Eastern sauce that is perfect for meats, vegetables, and seafood, and even better on pita sandwiches like shawarma.
+If you read the name of this recipe quickly you may think it is for tartar sauce, but this is a completely different item.
+Tarator sauce is a Middle Eastern sauce that is perfect for meats, vegetables, and seafood.
+It's even better on pita sandwiches like shawarma.
 A simple combination of tahini (sesame paste), lemon juice, garlic, and parsley, this mixture adds a nutty, fresh tang to almost any dish.

 In a food processor, combine tahini, garlic, lemon juice, and salt together.
 Process, adding the water as you are combining the ingredients.
 Mix until it forms a smooth sauce.